Western Canadian Hockey League Constitution

 If a RFA has a bid in free agency that is accepted by an agent, the team that holds the players rights cannot trade the player until after deciding if they will match the bid or not.
 Teams will have 72 hours to match the offer or take the compensation.
 If the team does not make a decision by the time the 72 hour period expires they are forced to accept the compensation.
 If the team declines to match the bid the player is automatically transferred to the bidding team.

-The ‘Ryan O’Reilly Rule’- A RFA that is signed by another team has an automatic one season No Trade Clause applied to his contract.
+The ‘Ryan O’Reilly Rule’- A RFA that is signed by, and eventually goes to, another team has an automatic one season No Trade Clause applied to his contract.

 Pulling Bids- Any bid on an RFA or UFA during free agency that is pulled will result in a $500,000 fine.
-For each additional bid that is pull, the fine will rise by an additional $500,000 (IE, 1st pulled bid = $500,000, 2nd pulled bid= $1 million, 3rd pulled bid= $1,500,000 mill, and so forth).
+For each additional bid that is pull, the fine will rise by an additional $500,000 (IE, 1st pulled bid = $500,000, 2nd pulled bid= $1 million, 3rd pulled bid= $1.5 million, etc.).
 A team cannot pull a bid on a player and continue to bid further on said player without permission from the Commissioner.

 Qualifying RFA’s- All RFA’s are automatically qualified for the team, unless the team wishes to leave an RFA unqualified, thus allowing the player to become an UFA.
 The team must state they wish to allow an RFA to become a UFA however.
 Qualifying offers must be submitted to the player agents no later than the end of the second round of the playoffs.
 The end of the second round of the playoffs will be defined as when winners of all series in the second round (pro and farm) are determined.
 Player agents must declare which players accept their qualifying offers no later than the end of third round of the playoffs.
 The end of the third round of the playoffs will be defined as when winners of all series in the third round (pro and farm) are determined.
 A RFA must be given a 10 per cent raise if they make less than $1 million in order to retain their rights.
 If they make $1 million or more then they can be offered the same salary for the qualifying offer.
 If the player is making under $1 million but a 10 per cent raise would bump him above $1 million, the qualifying offer is capped at $1 million.
 Agents are free to settle for contracts that do not met these standards, this rule is only for the purpose of retaining a RFA’s rights.